30 min read

 Cons:

-For creators looking for Online Course Platforms that foster connection and community engagement in 2025, Mighty Networks stands out as a unique, highly effective option.
+For creators looking for online course platforms that foster connection and community engagement in 2026, Mighty Networks stands out as a unique, highly effective option.

 Price: $49-$259/month | Free Trial: Yes

-When I tested GroupApp as part of my research on Online Course Platforms, I immediately noticed how tailored it is for coaches, consultants, and new course creators who want a simple yet powerful way to connect with their audience.
-Unlike big all-in-one platforms like Kajabi, GroupApp focuses on community-first learning experiences, making it ideal for smaller groups or niche coaching programs.
+When I tested GroupApp as part of my research on online course platforms, I immediately noticed how tailored it is for coaches, consultants, and new course creators who want a simple yet powerful way to connect with their audience.
+Unlike bigger all-in-one platforms like Kajabi, GroupApp focuses on community-first learning experiences, making it ideal for smaller groups or niche coaching programs.

 Setting up a course in GroupApp is straightforward.
 You can create modules, upload videos, PDFs, and other resources, and structure lessons in a way that feels intuitive to your members.
 What I appreciated most was the platform’s emphasis on engagement: members can comment directly on lessons, participate in discussions, and even message each other privately.
 I ran a small test group, and the level of interaction was noticeably higher than on more traditional course platforms.